Fekide/strapi-plugin-translate/README.md

 - Only the [deepl supported languages](https://www.deepl.com/docs-api/translating-text/request/) can be translated
 - Only up to 50 text fields can be translated at once
+- Relations are not translated
+  - if the relation does not have internationalization enabled, the source relation is reused (unless this doesn't work with the cardinalities)
+  - if the relation does have internationalization enabled, the source relation cannot be reused.
+It is hover not translated automatically (yet)

 ## TODOs